 Master of Science in Analytics – Capstone Experience: Applied Analytics Practicum

-As part of the MS Analytics curriculum, students are required to gain experience by working with a company or organization on a real analytics or data science project.
+As part of the MS Analytics curriculum, graduate students in the program are required to gain experience by working with a company or organization on a real analytics or data science project.
 One way to fulfill this requirement is through the 6-credit Applied Analytics Practicum course.

 The practicum spans an entire semester (10 weeks for summer or 15 weeks for fall or spring) ending with a written report and presentation to the sponsor.
 Students from the on-campus MSA cohort will work in teams of 3-4 members, while students from the on-line MSA cohort will work individually or in teams of 2-3 members on the practicum project.
 All students are expected to spend 20 hours/week on a project.